337th Infantry Division

 The 337th Infantry Division (337.
 Infanterie-Division) was a German Army infantry division in World War II.
 It was formed on 16 November 1940 in Kempten.
-The division was destroyed on the Eastern front in July 1944 and formed the stab of Divisionsgruppe 337 on 7 August 1944 which later was the basis of the 337.
-Volks-Grenadier-Division.
+The division was destroyed on the Eastern front in July 1944 and formed the staff and core personnel of Divisionsgruppe 337 on 7 August 1944 which later was the basis of the 337th Volksgrenadier-Division.